leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 #check and_comm p q     -- Proof (Implies (And p q) (And q p))
 ```

-In addition to axioms, however, we would also need rules to build new
+In addition to axioms, however, we also need rules to build new
 proofs from old ones.
 For example, in many proof systems for
-propositional logic, we have the rule of modus ponens:
+propositional logic, we have the rule of *modus ponens*:

 > From a proof of ``Implies p q`` and a proof of ``p``, we obtain a proof of ``q``.